HN Maintenance Engineering Bundle (Pearson)

 U32 CAD for Maintenance Engineers

-The aim of this unit is to enable learners to produce 2D CAD drawings (using industry-standard CAD software), and to modify and construct electrical and mechanical drawings e.g. distribution systems, fire alarms, steam ranges, electrical and hydraulic circuits.
+The aim of this unit is to enable students to produce 2D CAD drawings (using industry-standard CAD software), and to modify and construct electrical and mechanical drawings e.g. distribution systems, fire alarms, steam ranges, electrical and hydraulic circuits.

-This unit will support the development of the learners’ CAD abilities and build upon those skills to introduce the more advanced techniques that are used to create and modify schematic drawings quickly and efficiently.
+This unit will support the development of the students’ CAD abilities and build upon those skills to introduce the more advanced techniques that are used to create and modify schematic drawings quickly and efficiently.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Create and modify CAD drawings.